06/08/2017 0 Comments

 As the seasons change, so does the dog's coat.
 The two times of the year that dogs shed the most is during the fall and the spring.
 As the summer comes to a close, dogs shed their summer jackets in favor of a thicker, heavier coat.
 Once the winter is over, this process is reversed.

-If your dog is shedding more often than this, it may be as a result of a health issue, so take your dog to our veterinarian at Brimley-Lawrence Animal Clinic for a checkup.
+If your dog is shedding more often than this, it may be as a result of a health issue, so take your dog to our veterinarian at Bellamy-Lawrence Animal Hospital for a checkup.

 How to Fight the Fur